Traffic maintenance and speed cameras are a reality of the UK landscape and have been since the first was installed in 1991.

 Mobile speed cameras

 Mobile speed cameras use either lasers or radar to catch speeding drivers.
-These can be mounted in vans or hand-held by officers.
+These can be mounted in speed camera vans or can take the form of hand-held speed cameras propped up by officers.

 Fixed cameras are subject to weather conditions – a particularly rainy, foggy or snowy day could mean that a camera is inoperable.
 Mobile cameras are able to pick up the slack when this happens.